WHAT TO DO AT THE TIME OF DEATH

 Within the "Forms" link, located on the right side of this page, you will find helpful information to address many questions you may have.
 On the "Funeral Information Sheet" you will be asked to make a selection of both Old Testament and New Testament readings, Prayers of the Faithful (General Intercessions), a Responsorial Psalm and various hymns to choose from for the Mass.
 You will also be asked to chose your readers, Eucharistic Ministers (if needed) and give a personal profile of the deceased.
 All of this information will assist the priest and other parish ministers to better serve the needs of your family.

 PLEASE NOTE: When accessing the Funeral Information Sheet, YOU MUST DOWNLOAD A COPY OF THE PDF to your desktop, open the file in Adobe Acrobat and complete the information.
-Once you have completed the form, double click on the "Submit by Email" button and follow the instructions to e-mail your completed form back to the Parish Office.
-If you are unable to fill in the information on your computer and choose to print the form instead, please be sure all of the information is complete before returning the form.
+At this time, the "Submit by Email" button is not working properly.
+We are working on a solution.
+Once you've completed the information on the downloaded copy of the PDF, you may attach it to an e-mail and send your completed form back to the Parish Office.
+If you are unable to fill in the information on your computer and choose to print the form and fill it out by hand instead, please be sure all of the information is complete before returning the form.

 It is our hope that these forms will aid you and your family as you prepare to complete and arrange the funeral services for your loved one.